 1 year 3 years 5 years 10 years

-Institutional Class \$56 \$176 \$307 \$689
+Institutional Class \$54 \$170 \$296 \$665

-Investor Class \$82 \$255 \$444 \$990
+Investor Class \$80 \$249 \$433 \$966

 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when shares are held in a taxable account.
 These transaction costs, which are not reflected in "Annual Fund Operating Expenses" or in the "Example of Expenses," affect the Global Women's Fund's performance.
-During the Global Women's Fund's most recent fiscal year, the Global Women's Fund's portfolio turnover rate was 66% of the average value of the portfolio.
+During the Global Women's Fund's most recent fiscal year, the Global Women's Fund's portfolio turnover rate was 69% of the average value of the portfolio.

-The Global Women's Fund employs a factor-based investment approach intended to closely correspond to or exceed the performance of the Women's Index.
+The Global Women's Fund employs a systematic investment approach intended to closely correspond to or exceed the performance of the Women's Index.
 The Fund seeks to maintain risk characteristics that are generally similar to those of the Women's Index, while overweighting gender leadership factors, rather than adhering to the market capitalization weights used by the Women's Index.
 Under normal circumstances, the Global Women's Fund invests more than 80% of its total assets in the component securities of the Women's Index and in American Depositary Receipts, Global Depositary Receipts and Euro Depositary Receipts representing the component securities of the Women's Index, including at least 40% of its net assets (unless market conditions are not deemed favorable, in which case the Global Women's Fund would normally invest at least 30% of its assets) in securities of companies organized or located outside the United States or doing a substantial amount of business outside the United States.
-The Global Women's Fund's investments in equity securities may include growth securities (shares in companies whose earnings are expected to grow more rapidly than the market), value securities (shares that PEM believes are trading at a lower price than their company's intrinsic value) and companies of any size, including small- and medium-capitalization companies.
-Because the Global Women's Fund will normally adjust portfolio holdings in response to changes in the component securities of the Women's Index, the Global Women's Fund's strategy may involve high portfolio turnover.
-Portfolio turnover is not a principal consideration in investment decisions for the Fund, and the Fund is not subject to any limit on the frequency with which portfolio securities may be purchased or sold.
+The Global Women's Fund's investments in equity securities may include growth securities (shares in companies whose earnings are expected to grow more rapidly than the market), value securities (shares that IAM believes are trading at a lower price than their company's intrinsic value) and companies of any size, including small- and medium-capitalization companies.
 The Global Women's Fund generally invests in all of the components included in the Women's Index, but may use a representative sampling strategy, or an optimized or enhanced strategy, to achieve its investment objective, weighting companies with more favorable characteristics with respect to women's leadership (e.g., number of women in executive positions or on the board of directors) more heavily than the Women's Index, which uses market weights exclusively.
 As a result, the Global Women's Fund may not always hold the same securities in the same proportions or weightings as the Women's Index.
-The Global Women's Fund also may invest up to 20% of its total assets in certain futures. options and swap contracts, cash and cash equivalents, and stocks not included in the Women's Index, but which PEM believes will help the Global Women's Fund to exceed the price and vield performance of the Women's Index.
-Any investments in stocks or stock options not included in the Women's Index will be evaluated by PEM for satisfaction of PEM's ESG and gender criteria.
-See "Pax Sustainability/ESG Criteria" on page 126.
-Although the Global Women's Fund will seek to maintain risk characteristics that PEM believes are generally similar to those of the Women's Index, it is possible that the performance may not correlate with the performance of the Women's Index.
-In addition, as a result of the Fund's investment strategy, under normal market conditions, the Fund is expected to be fossil fuel-free (not invested in securities of companies that the Adviser determines are significantly involved in the extraction and/or refining of fossil fuels).
+The Global Women's Fund also may invest up to 20% of its total assets in certain futures, options and swap contracts, cash and cash equivalents, and stocks not included in the Women's Index, but which IAM believes will help the Global Women's Fund to exceed the price and yield performance of the Women's Index.
+Any investments in stocks or stock options not included in the Women's Index will be evaluated by IAM for satisfaction of IAM's ESG and gender criteria.
+See "Environmental, Social and Governance (ESG) Criteria" on page 86.
+Although the Global Women's Fund will seek to maintain risk characteristics that IAM believes are generally similar to those of the Women's Index, it is possible that the performance may not correlate with the performance of the Women's Index.